Hansan Assembly constituency: 2021

+2016

+In the 2016 election, Milton Rashid of Congress defeated his nearest rival Asit Kumar Mal of Trinamool Congress.

 2011

 In the 2011 election, Asit Kumar Mal of Congress defeated his nearest rival Kamal Hasan of RCPI.

 1977–2006

 From 1996 to 2006, Asit Kumar Mal of Congress was elected from the Hansan (SC) assembly constituency.
 He defeated Khagendranath Mal of CPI(M) in 2006, Mihir Bain of RCPI(R) in 2001 and 1996.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Trilochan Das of RCPI (RB) defeated Asit Kumar Mal of Congress in 1991.
-Asit Kumar Mal of Congress defeated Trilochan Mal, Independent in 1987.
-Trilochan Das, Independent/RCPI, defeated Asit Kumar Mal Congress/Independent in 1982 and 1977.
+Asit Kumar Mal of Congress defeated Trilochan Das, Independent in 1987.
+Trilochan Mal, Independent/RCPI, defeated Asit Kumar Mal Congress/Independent in 1982 and 1977.

 1962–1972

 Dhanapati Mal of Congress won in 1972.
-Trilochan Mal of RCI won in 1971.
+Trilochan Mal of RCPI won in 1971.
 Mrityunjoy Mandal of Forward Bloc won in 1969.
 S.Prasad of Congress won in 1967.
 Prior to that the Hansan seat was not there.